 - Dix Scholars' Summer Orientation sessions are personalized for your needs.
 Please call 617-521-2429 to register for your individual appointment.

 We are delighted that you will be joining the Simmons community and look forward to seeing you at Summer Orientation!

 Registration for Summer Orientation 2013 is now open.

 Can't make it to Orientation?
 Please let us know by completing our decline form »Please note, if the reason that you cannot attend Summer Orientation is because of the fee, before you decline, request a fee waiver.
 Fee waivers will be granted based on financial need as determined by the Student Financial Services Office.

 Please read below to find out more about what will happen during Summer Orientation.

 Overnight Orientation (First-Years and Transfers)

-One Day Orientation (Transfers and Dix Scholars)
+One Day Orientation (Transfers)

-The one-day Orientation session for Transfer Students and Dix Scholars is an abbreviated version of the overnight for traditional first-years and transfers.
+The one-day Orientation session for Transfer Students is an abbreviated version of the overnight for traditional first-years and transfers.
 You will have a chance to complete the Mathematics Competency Exam or Language Placement Exams, meet with an Orientation Group led by a Transfer Student or Dix Scholar, and attend information sessions that will prepare you for your registration appointment in the afternoon.
 In the afternoon, you will meet with an academic adviser and attend information sessions on a variety of topics.
 The day concludes with a dinner on the town with other incoming students, which will help you to further connect with your future classmates and start forming the connections that will be so important to you during your time here.